-Corroborating these study findings are the findings of BDO (2020) and Baruch et al. (2021), which found that leaders who had focused on the essential tasks; strategized and re strategized, performed operation excellence, used lean tools and evaluated and reflected on the strategies implemented during the Covid-19 pandemic, were able to successfully weather the storm of the pandemic with minimal impact on their business.
+Corroborating these study findings are the findings of BDO (2020), Centre for Creative Leadership (2020) and Baruch et al. (2021), which found that leaders who had focused on the essential tasks; strategised and restrategised, performed operation excellence, used lean tools and evaluated and reflected on the strategies implemented during the Covid-19 pandemic, were able to successfully weather the storm of the pandemic with minimal impact on their business.
 In a crisis, it is not easy to focus on all aspects or tasks to be completed.